Overview

 You can customize each field name or use the default values set on the lead type.

-You can also add any additional fields the client requires, such as a static field denoting if the delivery is in test mode, as shown in the example above, by clicking the New button and adding your lead field.
+You can also add any additional fields the client requires, such as a static field with a predetermined value, as shown in the example above, by clicking the New button and selecting static field.
+Notice you'll also be asked if you want to add this value to the Post body as well.

 Best Practices